lockedandlifted/my4x4/README.md

 # MY4X4 - How to get locked and lifted...

-This is the repo for Locked & Lifted (My 4x4).
+This is the repo for Locked & Lifted (MY4X4).
 Follow the instructions below to get it running on your local machine.
 If you have any questions keep them to yourself.

 # Getting it started